Solo Travel in Tunisia

 - To book, check prices or availability for Dar Traki Medina de Tunis

-The palace is perfect for solo females as you can meet the other guests in the lounge area.
+The palace is perfect for solo female travel Tunisia as you can meet the other guests in the lounge area.
 I stayed here alone for two nights and was treated to welcoming Tunisian hospitality.
 There is no sign on the door so look for the big yellow door opposite Patissere Zitouna.
 Call before arriving as he can arrange your airport pickup and drop off.